memoryfraction/CurrencyConverter/README.md

 ### How to use?

-1 Go to https://exchangeratesapi.io/pricing/, and click "sign up", you will be able to get an Access_Key.
+1 Go to https://exchangeratesapi.io/pricing/, and click "Get Free Api Key", you will be able to get an Access_Key.